Proven-Paradox/shaper-system/Handbook.md

 In addition, you can utilize a performance to create a distraction for your allies in large crowds.
 While you perform for a room, allies attempting to move through that room unseen gain Boon 2 on Stealth checks.
 //Is this enough?
 Do I need to add more benefits?
 Increase Boon?
 Might be too narrow?

+#### Chump Change
+Increase any two of the following by one: Construct, Craft, Deception, Diplomacy, Intimidation, Medicine, Performance, Sabotage, Stealth, Streetwise, or Tech.
+In addition, you can generally ignore trivial-to-low cost purchases with no difficulty, and an occasional nontrivial purchase as well.
+On anything below an approximate equivalent to US$20, the cost can be completely ignored.
+In addition, you receive the approximate equivalent to $100 in extra expendable money per month of inactivity.
+This can represent plying a trade, working with a skill, running a con, or some similar activities during downtime.

 #### Darksight
 Increase your Awareness modifier by 1.
 In addition, you are unaffected by low or no light conditions.
 This could represent extremely acute hearing, access to infrared goggles, being able to cast a spell that lets one see in darkness, or other means of bypassing darkness.
 This does not significantly impact your ability to be seen in darkness like carrying a flashlight would.